 physical limitations you seek to have lifted,

-external influence that you trust to advise your betterment, or
+external influence that you trust to advise towards your betterment, or

 concerns that family, friends, and other loved ones have shared

-Identifying what you want to achieve by way of physical self care can assist with clarifying your personal definition of self care and start you productively on the path of achieving your personal goals.
+Identifying what you want to achieve by way of physical self care can assist with clarifying your personal definition of self care and start a productive path towards achieving your personal goals.